 2. Make Sure You Gave The App Permission To Use Your Location

 Most apps that use your location ask if they can have access to Location Services the first time you open them.
 If you said no, then the app doesn’t have permission to use location information from your iPhone and may not work properly as a result.
 This may be why your iPhone is showing the wrong location.

-You can give an app permission to use your Location Services even after you say no. Tap Settings → Privacy → Location Services.
-There will be a list of the apps that have asked to use your location.
-If Find My iPhone says Never next to it, then that program doesn’t have permission to see your location information.
+You can give an app permission to use your Location Services even after you say no. Open Settings and tap Privacy -> Location Services.
+Here you’ll see a list of the apps that have asked to use your location.
+For example, if Find My iPhone says Never next to it, it doesn’t have permission to see your location information.

-Tap Find My iPhone and change the setting to While Using the App.
+Tap on the app and make sure it’s set to While Using the App.
 Then close Settings, close the app, and reopen it.
 Now, it should be able to use your location information.

 When Good Location Services Go Bad

 If your iPhone location is wrong in more than one app, there could be a problem with your iPhone’s Location Services.
-The iPhone uses something called an assisted Global Positioning System (assisted GPS) to track your location.
+The iPhone uses something called an assisted Global Positioning System (GPS) to track your location.

 For example, if you always use your Wi-Fi network at home, Apple will (with your permission) keep track of that location.
 So when you’re on Wi-Fi at home, it automatically knows approximately where you are.